What the Hell Happened to Debra Winger?

 Winger’s next role was equally improbably.
 She appeared opposite Lynda Carter on three episodes of the TV show Wonder Woman.
 She played Carter’s little sister and sidekick, Wonder Girl.

 Winger had nothing good to say about Carter.
 She frequently told the story of how Carter would not allow her to have the same kind of support that she had in her costume.
 She also made an off-color reference to a scandal Carter was going through at the time which elicited stunned gasps from the audience.
-Years later, Carter responded to Winger’s accusations on Larry King:

-In 1978, Winger got her first role in a mainstream Hollywood movie.
+Later that year, Winger got her first role in a mainstream Hollywood movie.
 It was the disco extravaganza, Thank God It’s Friday.

 Winger played the new girl in town who is naturally seduced by the irresistable allure of disco and a club owner played by Jeff Goldblum.
 TGIF was less of a movie than a feature-length music video for the triple-album soundtrack featuring disco acts like The Commodores, Donna Summer and Thelma Huston.